RipeMetrics

 Early prototypes used metadata filtering instead of namespaces for tenant isolation.
 During load testing, I discovered that metadata filters on large indexes added 200-400ms latency per query and had edge cases where filters could return cross-tenant results under high concurrency.
 Switching to dedicated namespaces eliminated both problems and simplified the query path.

-Onboarding a new client required manually copying their website content, writing chatbot training data, and configuring the knowledge base.
-At 50+ clients, this manual process consumed 15+ hours per week and was the primary bottleneck to scaling the business.
+Onboarding a new client required manually copying their website content, writing chatbot training data, configuring hours and contact info, and building the knowledge base.
+This 30-minute manual process consumed entire days and was the primary bottleneck to scaling the business.

 Engineering Decisions